BY MICHAEL TARM and LARRY LAGE

 Michigan coach Jim Harbaugh has said one of the players, who he did not identify, might have had a broken nose.
 He also said Green was punched by a Spartans player and McBurrows was attacked when he tried to help.

 The statement from the prosecutor’s office provided no detail on the allegations, including who is accused of hitting whom.
-It added that the office will have no further comment as the case proceeds.
-It is not clear when the charged players will make initial appearances in court.
+The statement also doesn’t list potential prison sentences for each charge.
+It adds that the office will have no further comment as the case proceeds.

 Michigan State’s athletic director and football coach did not immediately return requests for comment.